solidfire/sdk-dotnet/README.md

             var volumeID = sfe.CreateVolumeAsync(createVolumeRequest).Result.VolumeID;

             var listVolumesRequest = new ListVolumesRequest(){
-                Accounts = new List<long>().Add(accountID), // optional - AccountID to filter volumes by account
+            Accounts = new Int64[]{accountID}, // optional - AccountID to filter volumes by account
-                StartVolumeID = volumeID,                   // optional - ID to start list of returned Volumes Limit = 1                                   // optional - to limit the number of Volumes with IDs greater than StartVolumeID
+            StartVolumeID = volumeID, // optional - ID to start list of returned Volumes Limit = 1 // optional - to limit the number of Volumes with IDs greater than StartVolumeID };
-            };

             // Run the Async request and wait for the result then pull Iqn of the first Volume returned var iqn = sfe.ListVolumesAsync(listVolumesRequest).Result.Volumes.First().Iqn;